sebrauschert/OceanOmics-amplicon/README.md

 ### Install `taxonkit`

 Following the above conda instructions, we now have a conda environment called `taxonkit`. taxonkit expects the NCBI taxdump in ~/.taxonkit:
+TODO: potentially removing this dependency and use pytaxonkit exclusively?
 ```
 mkdir ~/.taxonkit
 cd ~/.taxonkit